gigawattgroup/wordpress/README.md

 Now you can download any bower packages required for your project.
 Remember that in most cases your bower packages are requirements for your poject so instead of `--save-dev` use `--save` to install them.
 For example:
 `bower install --save bootstrap`

+## 7: Install WordPress

+1. Select a one word all lowercase handle or slug for this project.
+For example: 'gigawatt'.
+We will use this handle or slug throughout the next few steps.

+2. Download the latest copy of [WordPress CMS](https://wordpress.org/) from the wordpress.org website.
+Then unzip it inside the *builds* folder.
+Rename the *wordpress* folder to *development* effectively replacing the empty *development* folder we created earlier.

+3. Now using MySQL CLI or phpmyadmin create a new empty database and name it the same as your handle/slug for the poject.

+## 8: Underscores Starter Theme
+1. Go to [Underscores.me](https://underscores.me/) and select *Advanced Options*.

+2. Make sure to use the project slug/handle as the theme slug in the options.

+3. Check the *Sassify* option.

+4. Download and unzip underscores inside the themes directory of the wordpress install you created.